 Forensic Phonetics has a chequered history because of the claim made by some authorities that "Voiceprints" (i.e. spectrograms) are as accurate as fingerprints for identification.
 I hope the discussion above has convinced you that this is not the case.
 Just because you can choose between a few of your friends and relations from their voice does not mean that all speakers have unique voices, nor that speakers are recognisable in all circumstances.
 Forensic Phoneticians sometimes have to stand up in court and justify the procedures they have used and the conclusions they have drawn, it is beholden on them to be honest about the reliability and efficacy of their techniques.
 Unfortunately such high professional standards have not always been attained.

 Forensic voice line-ups

 Determining the identity of speakers from their voice is found in another forensic area.
-This is where the voice of the criminal was not recorded at the scene of the crime, but was heard by a witness to the crime (an ear-witness).
+This is where the voice of the criminal was not recorded at the scene of the crime, but was heard by a witness to the crime (an earwitness).
+If the police have a suspect for the crime, they might present a recording of the suspect to the witness.
 If the police have a suspect for the crime, they might present a recording of the suspect to the witness.
 To try to avoid bias, this is usually done in the form of a voice line-up.

 A voice line-up is like an identity parade; the voice of the suspect is included in a list of distractor voices collected from non-suspects.
 The witness to the crime listens to all the voices in random order then picks out the voice they remember from the line-up.